 Discrimination has always been a crucial issue for civilizations: wars have been fought as a result of it, empires and countries broken up and societies destroyed.
 In the recent modern era, discrimination against minorities has been a key political and moral issue, resulting in some of the worst human rights abuses and crimes against humanity, from the inter-war period, through to Nazi Germany and more recently in the Former Yugoslavia.
-The systematic institutionalization of discrimination through law and policy in Nazi Germany was the catalyst for the formulation of a body of declarations, treaties, charters and covenants at the heart of which was the institutionalisation of anti-discriminatory norms at an international level.
+The systematic institutionalization of discrimination of a body of declarations, treaties, charters and covenants at the heart of which was the institutionalisation of anti-discriminatory norms at an international level.
 The descent into genocide as a result of unchecked societal discrimination exemplifies why one of the four principles on which the United Nations was founded is that of non-discrimination.
 The UN charter of 1945 declares that its purposes include:

-"...promoting and encouraging respect for human rights and for fundamental freedoms for all without distinction as to race, sex, language, or religion" (Article 1, UN Charter).
+"... promoting and encouraging respect for human rights and for fundamental freedoms for all without distinction as to race, sex, language, or religion" (Article 1, UN Charter).